kasterma/drlnd-collab-compet/README.md

 # Project: Collaboration and Competition

 Third project of the udacity nano-degree on reinforcement learning.
+Note the version of the project with which I passed the project is under tag `drlnd-passed`.
+Since then I have moved away from the requirements and changed some of the setup.

 To setup run